wirelab/shares-plugin/README.md

 # Shares plugin
+## ⚠️ This repository has been deprecated ⚠️
 Plugin which provides users with a quick way of adding customizable share links with GA tracking.
 Works with any module that sets a `meta_title` and `meta_description`.